La'cryma Christi: Post-La'cryma Christi activities and temporary reunions

-Music and influence
+Musical style

 Music news website Barks described La'cryma Christi as having a hard rock sound, but noted that they achieved popularity through accessible pop songs.
 Hiroko Yamamoto of OK Music called them a progressive rock band with "complex yet melodic songs" that blend Western rock with elements of Eastern oriental music.
-Hiro said he is often asked if he likes progressive rock, but has never listened to it.
-He opined that it was because Koji and himself were polar opposites that they were able to create innovative guitar arrangements.
-A signature part of their sound is Taka's high-pitched vocals, which Yamamoto feels bring out pop melodies.
-Music writer Takuya Ito wrote that La'cryma Christi had already established their unique sound by the time of their second mini-album, 1996's Dwellers of Sand Castle.
+Despite the progressive elements of their music, no member of the band listened to the genre.
+Levin suggested it just happened naturally as they always tried to create unique arrangements.
+Hiro later opined that it was because Koji and himself were polar opposites that they were able to create innovative guitar arrangements.
+A signature part of their sound is Taka's high-pitched vocals, which Yamamoto feels brings out pop melodies.
+Taka explained his singing style developed naturally before the band formed as he was trying to be heard over Hiro's guitar.

+Music writer Takuya Ito wrote that La'cryma Christi had already established their unique sound by the time of 1996's Dwellers of a Sandcastle.
 Discussing their first full-length album, Sculpture of Time, he wrote that most of the songs have incredibly complex structures, which is hard to believe given the singles, and cited "Henseifū" as the song that best represents the band.
-Lhasa, the group's best known album, is separated into two sides; "Yours", composed of pop songs, and "Ours", which features more technical and complex tracks.
-Ito described its follow-up, Magic Theater, as featuring a wide variety of different styles, including their signature oriental atmosphere, sad love songs, light-hearted country-style songs, and dark, serious, fast-paced tracks.
+Lhasa, the group's best-selling album, is separated into two sides; "Yours", composed of pop songs, and "Ours", which features more technical and complex tracks.
+Ito described its follow-up, Magic Theatre, as featuring a wide variety of different styles, including their signature oriental atmosphere, sad love songs, light-hearted country-style songs, and dark, serious, fast-paced tracks.
 For Zeus, their first album without Koji, visual kei journalist Akemi Oshima wrote that La'cryma Christi dropped most of their progressive elements in favor of a classic hard rock sound focused on guitar riffs.

 Hiro cited Dead End as one of his favorite bands, while Koji named Van Halen as his favorite.
 Koji said he had admired guitarists such as Steve Vai and Joe Satriani ever since he started playing the instrument.
+Levin was influenced by John Bonham, and said he would blatantly incorporate Bonham's drum phrases in the band's early days.
+According to Taka, Levin was a fan of Dream Theater.
 Shuse listed Mötley Crüe, Ozzy Osbourne, U2, Duran Duran, Foo Fighters, Linkin Park, 44 Magnum, Dead End, The Beatles, Jellyfish and Kiss as his favorite bands.